LukeGuldberg/Independent-Research-Drone-SLAM/README.md

 ## Program Overview

-The 'VideoCapture" class is used to access the camera, specifically the webcam of the machine runing the code.
+The 'VideoCapture" class is used to access the camera, specifically the webcam of the machine running the code.

 ```C++
 cv::VideoCapture capture; // private data type